normanjaeckel/WLANSimulationGame/README.rst

 -------------

-First an admin user and an user for each player character has to be setup via the admin menu.
+First an admin user and an user for each player character has to be setup via the admin panel.
 After this, the player characters can be created and connected to the before created users.
-Also all configuration values have to be setup under the menu item Constance/Config.
+All configuration values have to be setup in the menu item Constance/Config.
 Last but not least all playable cards with all texts, owners, targets and scores have to be entered.

 Now you can print the cards, the list of all cards, the player descriptions, the game introduction and an access data sheet and give them to the players.

+Every group of players gets its own cards (with scores), a list of all cards (without scores), a list of all players with descriptions, a game introduction and its access data sheet.

 At the beginning of the game the configuration flag to allow writing messages has to be activated by the game master.
+Now the players can communicate and deal with the other groups.
 All messages have to be printed for there is intentionally no possibility for the players to receive messages via the interface.
 All played cards have to be marked as played manually in the interface by the game master.

 Example